-Let us look more specifically at some aspects and 'lines' of merciless revision of Lenin's nationalities policy.
-We shall then see the flowering and the triumph of the anti-Leninist, anti-communist tendencies and sentiments noted above in the Party workers' speeches; we shall see ignorance and irresponsibility regarding the nationalities question, indifference and contempt, Great Russian nationalism and Great-Power chauvinism, the gap between theory and practice, between words and deeds, bureaucratic centralization and levelling, etc., etc.
+Let us look more specifically at some aspects of the 'line' of merciless revision of Lenin's nationalities policy.
+We shall then see the flowering and the triumph of the anti-Leninist, anti-communist tendencies and sentiments noted above in the Party workers' speeches; we shall see ignorance and irresponsibility regarding the nationalities question, indifference and contempt, Great Russian nationalism and Great-Power chauvinism, the gap between theory and practice, between words and deeds, bureaucratic over-centralization, etc., etc.